bagustris/bagustris.github.io/researchtheme.md

 2. Indonesian speech recognition using DeepSpeech/STT
 3. Toward universal acousctic features for multi-corpus speech emotion recognition
 4. Predicting Alzheimer desease using speech analysis
+5. Development of Calfem-Python
+6. Development of Vibration Toolbox

 Master level:
 1. Abnormal sound detection for predictive maitenance (the method is from you/your idea), dataset: DCASE